Quasisymmetric Embeddability of Weak Tangents: Gromov hyperbolic spaces and groups

-\begin{Theorem}[\v Svarc-Minor] Let $G$ be a group act geometrically on a length space $X$.
+\begin{Theorem}[\v Svarc-Milnor] Let $G$ be a group acting geometrically on a length space $X$.
 Then the group $G$ is finitely generated, the space $X$ is proper and for any symmetric finite generating set $S$ of G, there exists a quasi-isometry between $\Gamma(G,S)$ and $X$. \end{Theorem}